 The proper height will vary according to the weight you carry and the tires you use.
-However, checking the height on your trailer is relatively easy: 3.
+However, checking the height on your trailer is relatively easy:

+- 1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear. - 2.
+Adjust front jack until measurements are equal. - 3.
 Now measure from ground to the inside top of ball coupler.
 This figure is the hitch height.
 The hitch ball is then usually set 1⁄2" to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.

-Without options or variable weight.
+^{} Without options or variable weight.